Time to Talk: An Honest Conversation About Disabilities and Mental Health During the Pandemic

 Mental Health During the Pandemic

-The Covid-19 pandemic has become a major mental health crisis for the disabilities community, with millions still struggling with isolation and restricted access to vital services.
-During National Suicide Prevention Month, Creative Spirit is seeking to jumpstart a long overdue, no-nonsense conversation about improving and safeguarding mental health for people with disabilities both during and post-Covid, and how individuals with disabilities should never be made to feel marginalized or looked down on for who they are, especially when it comes to employment.
+The Covid-19 pandemic presents a major mental health crisis for the disabilities community, with millions still struggling with isolation and restricted access to vital services.
+For National Suicide Prevention Month, it’s time for a conversation about improving and safeguarding mental health for people with disabilities both during and post-Covid.
+Let’s appreciate people with disabilities for who they are, especially in employment.

-Linda Fisk, CEO, and co-founder of LeadHERship Global, an organization dedicated to supporting and empowering women through the development of leadership skills, has also acknowledged the critical role of inclusion.
+Linda Fisk is the CEO/co-founder of LeadHERship Global, an organization supporting and empowering women through the development of leadership skills.
+She acknowledges the critical role of inclusion.

-“Today, one of the single best indicators of an exceptional work environment is a strong commitment to diversity and inclusion,” Fisk wrote in a recent article for Forbes.com.
+“Today, one of the single best indicators of an exceptional work environment is a strong commitment to diversity and inclusion,” Fisk writes.
 “Those suffering from invisible disabilities should be offered the same considerations and protections as all other disabilities.
 And no person should be discriminated against because of disability, whether it is hidden or visible.”
-Fisk also astutely points out that smart, innovative leaders take invisible disabilities into consideration and “re-configure diversity and inclusion programs to meet the needs of all and become sensitive to the growing population suffering from invisible disabilities.”
-Speaking directly to employers, Fisk offers a reminder that that commitment to diversity and inclusion can benefit their organizations by introducing new perspectives and providing a competitive advantage.
+Fisk writes that smart leaders utilize diversity programs, and are sensitive to the growing neurodiverse population.
+Fisk adds that commitment to diversity and inclusion benefits companies by introducing new perspectives and providing a competitive advantage.

 Related Posts